 Chandigarh is one the most planned cities in India, with fewer traffic signals and more roundabouts and the traffic rules followed more than in any other city.
 It actually feels nice to drive around such a city.
 You’ll not see any high-rise in Chandigarh but all low-lying architecture planned in an impressive manner.
 If you’re an architecture lover, don’t forget to click those beautiful houses from the city.

 #Bike-tour in Chandigarh

 Unlike other major cities in Delhi, Chandigarh promotes bike tours.
-“Chandigarh by Cycle” offers 3-hour tour of the city revolving around the open hand monument, Sukhna lake and also the museums.
+“Chandigarh by Cycle” offers 3-hour tour of the city revolving around the open hand monument, Sukhna lake and the museums.
 If you love to bike, don’t forget to enroll yourself in the tour to visit all the sightseeing places in Chandigarh India.
 The awesome tour costs 1200INR for 3 hours with proper safety equipment and well-spoken tour guides.

 #Relish local food

 I am a fan of street food and Chandigarh being influenced from Punjab have a lot of amazing food delicacies to offer.
 We tried the local chole kulche just half a km before the Sukhna Lake, and undoubtedly they had a unique flavor which I never had in Delhi.
 I’m a firm believer in supporting local vendors than the big brands.
-But if you have got a weak stomach, I recommend don’t try street food.
+But if you have a weak stomach, I recommend don’t try street food.